Have a passion for continued education? Inspire adults both in and out of the classroom. Here are the best online master’s in adult education!

-Now that you’ve decided to pursue a degree in Adult Education/Learning, it can be overwhelming to figure out what kind of degree is best!
+Now that you’ve decided to pursue a degree in adult education/learning, it can be overwhelming to figure out what kind of degree is best!
 Rest assured, we’ve made selecting a program easy for you!
-You’ll find some of the below programs offer Master of Science and Master of Art degrees, while others offer Master of Education degrees.
+You’ll find some of the below programs offer master’s of science and master of art degrees, while others offer master’s of education degrees.
 These slight variations indicate a focus in course subject areas; from research and curriculum development to classroom instruction and more.

 If you’re wanting to prioritize affordability and flexibility, take a look at our ranking of the Most Affordable Online Graduate Colleges.

 How much money do people make with a master’s in adult education/learning?

 According to Payscale.com, the average salary for someone with an M.Ed. in adult education and training is around $66,000 annually.
 The Bureau of Labor Statistics estimates $52,000 per year for adult literacy and high school equivalency diploma teachers.